 TL;DR – Check out the video below to see snippets of my trip.

 Greg and I tried to visit as much as we can — we didn’t have a proper itinerary (the reason for this is embarrassing: we planned out our activities but I forgot to bring it LOL).
 We managed to explore Daikanyama (amazing area with stunning architectural buildings), Ikebukuro (went there just for Pokemon Centre – WORTH IT) and got featured games that we were able to try out before hands, there was a lot of people playing and the environment was amazing, you can view the website and find more information about the extras that come with this video game.
 Shinjuku (amazing Halal ramen tucked in a peaceful neighbourhood), Harajuku (bought a pair of Nike Air Force 1 there), Meiji Shrine (we even managed to check out a traditional wedding ceremony there!), and the best part: TOKYO DISNEYLAND!

 Food @ Tsukiji Fish Market

 Dude… the food is amazing.
 When we went to the Market, we forced ourselves to eat TWICE within 20 minutes.
 Like I didn’t care if I couldn’t walk after eating so much — it was worth it.
+I was a little worried about maybe putting on weight, but I am a health centered individual.
+I like to exercise when I can, and I watch what I eat.
+I even take a natural health supplement that has been working great for me.
+It is very effective and I highly recommend it.
+If you would like to check it out, you can review here.
 Until now I still can’t comprehend how fresh the seafood they serve there.
 I mean, just look at these!

 Being a kid again at Tokyo Disneyland